 Olympus E-M1 II | The Speed Test

-The Olympus EM1 Mark II puts out some very fast and impressive memory card speeds with UHS-II cards.
-UHS-I cards perform below average compared to what most other brands are doing besides Panasonic.
-If you’re just casually shooting, UHS-I cards will work fine, but we really recommend that you buy UHS-II cards for you Olympus.
+The Olympus E-M1 Mark II delivers very fast, impressive memory card speeds with UHS-II cards.
+UHS-I cards perform below average compared to most other brands, except Panasonic.
+If you’re just casually shooting, UHS-I cards will work fine, but we really recommend buying UHS-II cards for your Olympus.

 Use the chart below to see which cards are best for your needs.